State Budget Law for 2026

 The level of taxation on natural gas used in Mainland Portugal to produce electricity, cogeneration or town gas, as a principal use, remains at 50% of the ISP rate and 50% of the surcharge on CO2 emissions.

-The additional to the single vehicle tax (Adicional ao IUC – Imposto Único de Circulação) will remain in force.
+The additional to the single vehicle tax (Adicional ao IUC – Imposto Único de Circulação) remains in force.

 Vehicle Tax (ISV)